noahzeisberg/FyUTILS/README.md

 | FUEL Development (legacy)                 | [Visual Studio Code](https://vscode.dev)                                                     |
 | Version control, Publishing, Distribution | [GitHub](https://github.com)                                                                 |

 Thanks to the creators of these tools and libraries and to everyone supporting me during development through issues and other contributions. ❤️

+# Additional information
+Hey, I'd like to talk a little bit about me and this project because it's by far my most popular project, and I spend most of my time working on this project.
+This project also has a very long story that started in early 2020 during the pandemic.

+I started learning programming in 2020, because I was bored and always fascinated on developing games and software.
+My first language was Windows Batch, a language to create little scripts that can run on every Windows PC.
+I developed a software called Fyred, that could send ping requests to a server, and do some other stuff.
+Because creating boring terminal applications, that can just display some text wasn't what I wanted to do, I started learning Java (which was a pretty stupid idea btw because I was ten).
+I started with plugins for minecraft and later also developed mods.
+Then, in 2021 I discovered Python through TikTok.
+A language that can bring Fyred to the next level.
+I rewrote the entire script (which was only like 50 lines of code) in python and replaced functions like the pinging thing I mentioned before with the DoS attack that you know of FyUTILS.
+Therefore, I had to rename my application and FyUTILS (the short form of OnFyre Utilities) was born.